sagemath/trac_to_gh/Issue 8135.md

 Keywords: prime counting function Riemann zeta zeros

-Get an analytic approximation to prime_pi, the prime counting function that uses the nontrivial zeros of the Riemann zeta function.
+Get into Sage an analytic approximation to prime_pi, the prime counting function, that uses the nontrivial zeros of the Riemann zeta function.

+Sincere apologies for misspelling Tomás Oliveira e Silva's name.

 Issue created by migration from https://trac.sagemath.org/ticket/8135